KaiserWerk/ERAF-Go-SDK/README.md

 	SetSignature(sig[:])
 ```

-Available fields (or data blocks) for you to use are as follows:
+Available fields (that means data blocks) for you to use are as follows:

 * ``VersionMajor``
 * ``VersionMinor``